Quantum-Light-Matter-Cooperative-QLMC/CTR/README.md

-# Coherent Transisition Radiation from Various Electron Bunch Distributions
+# Coherent Transition Radiation from Various Electron Bunch Distributions

 This repository contains Python code for simulating coherent transition radiation (CTR) emitted by relativistic electron bunches.
 The code computes single-electron transition radiation spectra, bunch form factors, coherent and incoherent radiation contributions, and integrated photon counts as a function of wavelength and emission angle.

 The simulation is intended to study how different electron bunch distributions, pulse durations, and beam geometries affect CTR emission.

 ## Background
 Transition radiation is produced when a charged particle crosses the boundary between two media of distinct dielectric constants.
-The charged particle must "rearrange" its field as a result of the different media.
-It is this rearrangement that produces transition radiation.
-FOr an electron bunch, the total emitted radiation depends not only on the single-electron radiation spectrum, but also on the spatial distribution of the bunch.
+The charged particle must "rearrange" its field because of the different media.
+This rearrangement produces transition radiation.
+For an electron bunch, the total emitted radiation depends not only on the single-electron radiation spectrum, but also on the spatial distribution of the bunch.

 The total bunch spectrum is modeled as: